MohawkTSDB/mohawk/examples/README.md

 #### Tenant Ids

 A tenant has an id that uniquely identifies it.
 The id is a variable length, UTF-8 encoded string.
-MoHawk Metrics does not perform any validation checks to prevent duplicate ids.
+Mohawk Metrics does not perform any validation checks to prevent duplicate ids.
 If the key already exists in the map, it will simply be overwritten with the new value.

 #### Inserting Data